From the front steps of Milk Studios in Hollywood, you’d think the apocalypse was coming.

 McAdams used Chanel Illusion d’Ombré Long Wear Luminous Eyeshadow in 112 Iridescent ($36) on Meester’s eyes and Nars Matte Multiple in Exumas ($39) on her eyes, lips, and cheeks.

 The discussion surrounding self-care has broadened in America’s current political climate.
 Now more than ever, women are interested in learning how to take ownership of their minds and bodies in a positive way.
-While Hollywood is often better known for intense diets than holistic wellness, that is categorically not Meester’s steez.
+While Hollywood is not particularly known holistic wellness, that is categorically not Meester’s steez.
 “I’m never hard on myself when it comes to what I’m eating,” she says.
 “I usually just go with my gut … what I want, what I feel like, and what’s easy.”

 Meester’s fitness habits are equally relaxed.
 She used to do Pilates regularly, but she hated it.
 Now, she has a trainer who comes to her house once a week.
 “It’s something that I know I can stick to because I don’t dread it,” she says.
 Unlike other celebrities or even many of Meester’s past characters—women who tend to push themselves (and others) to extremes—the real-life Meester possesses a natural appetite for balance.
 “Like I said,” she reminds me, “I like to be comfortable.”